rupl/chrisruppel.com/about/site.md

 ### Content

-All original content is licensed [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/us/).
+All original content is licensed [CC BY-NC-SA 3.0 US](https://creativecommons.org/licenses/by-nc-sa/3.0/us/).
 Basically, you're free to use or remix the content, but give me visible credit on your copy.

 ### Code